ArinPandey/3d-portfolio/README.md

   Eye-catching 3D model or canvas rendered using Three.js and @react-three/fiber, giving a modern, immersive feel.

 - 💼 **Project Showcase**
-  Displays your top projects with descriptions, images, live demo links, and GitHub source code buttons.
+  Displays my top projects with descriptions, images, live demo links, and GitHub source code buttons.

 - 📱 **Responsive Design**
   Fully optimized for all devices — desktops, tablets, and smartphones — with a mobile-first UI.